Preparation

 Plan for a calm recovery window

-Fine linework benefits from a gentle start:
+Fine linework benefits from a gentle start.

-Keep your schedule light after the appointment
+Keep your schedule light after your appointment and avoid intense activity.

-Appointment Day
+4. Appointment Day

-Arrive having eaten a real meal.
-Low blood sugar can cause dizziness, nausea, or fainting.
+Low blood sugar may cause dizziness, nausea, or fainting.

 Hydrate